MicrosoftDocs/memdocs/sccm/osd/get-started/manage-operating-system-images.md

 8. On the **Completion** page, verify that the software updates were successfully applied to the operating system image.

 ##  <a name="BKMK_OSImageMulticast"></a> Prepare the operating system image for multicast deployments
  Use multicast deployments to allow multiple computers to simultaneously download an operating system image.
 The image is multicast to clients by  the distribution point, rather than having the distribution point send a copy of the image to each client over a separate connection.
-When you choose the [Use multicast to deploy Windows over the network with System Center Configuration Manager](../deploy-use/use-multicast-to-deploy-windows-over-the-network.md) operating system deployment method, you must configure the operating system image package to support multicast before you distribute the operating system image to a multicast-enabled distribution point.
+When you choose the [Use multicast to deploy Windows over the network](../deploy-use/use-multicast-to-deploy-windows-over-the-network.md) operating system deployment method, you must configure the operating system image package to support multicast before you distribute the operating system image to a multicast-enabled distribution point.
 Use the following procedure to set the multicast options for an existing operating system image package.

 #### To modify an operating system image package to use multicast